 Millions of job openings never get posted anywhere.
-These “hidden” opportunities account for a whopping 80% of all hires, according to a recent Forbes magazine article.
+These “hidden” opportunities account for a whopping 80% of all hires, according to a Forbes magazine article.

 The only way you can find these never-posted jobs is by networking.
 It is critically important when networking for a job to be as educated, equipped and encouraged as you can be.
 Consider these top 10 tips for best ever networking.